Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 ## Notes (please read completely before attempting the project)

 - C10, C11 and C18 capacity has been increased compared to the original design to remove any graphical glitch due to FRAM timing inconsistencies.
 I had the exact same issue by doing the original design with Cypress Semiconductors and RAMTRON chips, so it's not chip related (more probably capacitor tolerance related).
-It is now perfectly OK with the new cap value.
+It is now perfectly OK with the cap values proposed in this fork.
 - The AM29F080B is discontinued but easy to find on Aliexpress for cheap (batches are mainly recycled chips but there are lots of old new stocks).
 It can be fun to dump the content to see what was the chip usage before its recycling.
 - Some late versions of the FM28V100-TG by Cypress Semiconductors come without a dot to indicate pin 1 but only a side notch.
 The side notch also indicates the row where pin 1 is located, so it must be soldered with notch pointing down (same as the dot if present).
 - The M74VHC1GU04DFT1G signal inverter is becoming hard to source in 2024 so it is recommended to switch to a MC74VHC1GU04DF1G (same pinout, same characteristics).
 The SC-88 package version is quite hard to find on Aliexpress but available on Mouser and Digikey.
 Chip marking must be **V6** in case of doubt when receiving the order.